TWDH/Development/赫桑的算法宝典/2.LeetCode Hot and Interview/7.BQ/Behavioral Questions.md

 **Action:** Teaching him everything from scratch would take too much time.
 So, instead, I briefly explained the development process (waterfall model) we were using for that specific project, and taught him how to write tests for our code-base.
 Writing tests is the number 1 way to learn what code does.
 After all, that’s how I got started with development.

-**Results:** I also sat down and helped him go through the material at times, but in the end, he surprised me by how much of a fast-learner he was.
-He just needed a bit of encouragement and guidance.
+**Results:** I also sat down and helped him go through the material at times, but in the end, **he surprised me by how much of a fast-learner he was**.
+He just needed a bit of **encouragement and guidance**.
 Through this approach, he learned our whole routine in less than a week, while most of our new hires needed at least up to 2 weeks.
 In return, I learned a lot about multitasking and time-management from him.
 The whole thing was a win-win situation, and it was all smooth sailing the next time we worked together (which was quite often).

 ### **Question #2 - What do you do when your team member refuses to, or just can’t complete their part of the work?
 Give me an example.**